Rumpunzel/rpg-thingy/conditions-and-resting.md

 ## Selling

 You may sell an asset you own by testing Resources.
 Discard any success exceeding the asset's quality rating.
 The remaining result is the offer you get in your current rest location.
 You may accept that offer or decline it.
-Either way, the actions to attempt to sell the asset are spent.
+Either way, the materials to attempt to sell the asset are spent.
 If you accept, you gain a `Currency` asset for Resources of the local currency with rating equal to the effort you achieved and lose the chosen asset.